chocolate-peanut/admin-classroom-app/README.md

 ## Development Assumptions

-- This project does **not** include user authentication — any admin can register teachers and classes.
+- This project does **not** include user authentication, which means any admin can register teachers and classes.
 - Each teacher’s `email` is unique in the system.
 - A teacher can only be assigned as the form teacher for **one class**.
 - Basic input validation is handled on both frontend and backend.